Joshua-C-Clark/Salary-Prediction/README.md

 ## Future Work
 - Connect a database to the scraped data and develop a scheduled periodicity for scraping and updating the database.
 Retrain the model to validate performmance periodically.
-- Apply CSS styling to app.py and index.html